 Users’ web searching and browsing behavior can be influenced by a number of factors such as features of a system as well as search education.
 In contrast to the long-lasting attention to the algorithm and interface dimensions of web search, the potential effects of user education on search behavior have been understudied.
 In Spring 2017, I and my colleagues at InfoSeeking Lab ran a study to examine the effects of user education from two sources – peer advice and cognitive authority on users’ online interactions with information systems.
 We also tested if these behavioral effects lasted when the explicit tips were removed.
-This research has practical implications for the design of context-aware information retrieval systems that help users modify their search behaviors.
+This research has practical implications for the design of context-aware IR systems that help users modify their search behaviors.

 We conducted a three-session lab-field-combined experiment to find out the influences of cognitive authority and peer advice on users’ online information interactions.
 The procedure is outlined as follows.

 Thirty-one undergraduate students completed the study.
 They signed up online and received the instruction to start the study via email.
 Each participant started with a field session in which they completed two search tasks (i.e., searching for information online to finish a task) at locations of their choices.
 We designed a Chrome browser extension to display the tasks and to log participants’ online activities.
 Two types of events were collected: search events (queries issued by the participant and the search engine(s) used and browsing events (page type (SERP or content page) and clicks).
 They filled out a questionnaire before and after each task to report their task perceptions (e.g., task difficulty, task complexity).
 We also asked them to document their experience in an online diary such as reasons behind their search strategies and any barriers they might have encountered.
 The purpose of the first field session was to collect users’ baseline behaviors before any treatments were given.